 - Search archival holdings in the online catalog and finding aids in order to retrieve holdings information necessary for completing call slips

-If you would like to arrange for an instruction session, please contact us!
+If you would like to arrange for a visit to the reading room or instruction session, please contact us!
 You can also submit an Instruction Request Form and Mary Jo Fairchild, our Research Services Coordinator, will reach out to help you plan!
 Please reach out as early as possible to arrange for instruction!